 Just to get you in the mood, here's a video chronicling some of the deaths that have happened at The Happiest Place on Earth.

 When you enter Disneyland, you walk under the train tracks.
 Just after this, on the left side of the street, next to the City Hall restrooms, is the Firehouse.
 When Walt Disney was alive, he had an apartment on the second floor of this building.
 He used it as a home base of sorts while the Park was being built and stayed there often after Disneyland opened.
 He also hosted celebrities and VIPs in his apartment.
 Whenever Walt was in the Park, he would light a lamp in the Fire Station window to let people know he was there.

 Apparently, Walt never left.
-According to Disney legend, soon after Uncle Walt's death, a cleaning woman was cleaning the apartment and noticed that the lamp was lit.
+According to Disney legend, soon after Uncle Walt's death, a woman from the maintenance crew was cleaning the apartment and noticed that the lamp was lit.
 She turned it off and left, only to see it lit in the window when she got outside.
-She then did what anyone would do in that situation.
-She went back into the apartment and turned the lamp back off.
+She then did what anyone would do in that situation: she went back into the apartment and turned the lamp back off.
 When she went back outside, the lamp had been relit.
 She went back again and turned it off, only this time she didn't leave the apartment.
-The lamp turned itself back on right in front of her.
+The lamp turned itself back on - right in front of her!
 Nobody has tried to turn the lamp off since.
 It is left burning to symbolize Walt Disney's presence in his beloved Disneyland.
-To this day, Cast Members report footsteps and knocking coming from the Fire Station Apartment, especially at night.
+To this day, cast members report footsteps and knocking coming from the Fire Station apartment, especially at night.

 Shops Throughout the Park

 Many of the stores are supposedly haunted.
 The 4th floor stockroom of the Star Trader (at the exit of Star Tours in Tomorrowland) supposedly has cold spots and a really creepy feeling to it.
 There are also stories of the merchandise being rearranged on the shelves after the shop is locked up for the night when nobody is around.